BrensonW/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+closure is a combo of functions that are put together and has references to the things surronding it.
+It helps you to access a scope of an outer function from an  inside function.

 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){